 The Institute partners with the University of Birmingham to implement the Developmental Leadership Program (DLP).
 This research partnership explores how leadership, power and political processes drive or block successful development.
 The DLP is funded by the Australian Government’s Department of Foreign Affairs and Trade (DFAT).
 A third phase of the DLP, ‘DLP3’, started in 2019 and will run through until 2022.

-The Asia Pacific Training Coalition (APTC) is Australia's flagship Technical and Vocational Education and Training (TVET) program in the Pacific region.
+The Asia Pacific Training Coalition (APTC) is the Department of Foreign Affairs and Trade's (DFAT) flagship Technical and Vocational Education and Training (TVET) program in the Pacific region.
 APTC works collaboratively with national governments, private sector agencies and civil society organisations to provide Australian-standard skills and qualifications to Pacific Islanders in nine Pacific countries.
-The Institute has partnered with TAFE Queensland to provide a range of services to the DFAT-funded APTC, including assistance with thinking and working politically; coalition building; monitoring, evaluation, research and learning; and partnership brokering.
+The Institute is supporting TAFE Queensland to provide a range of services to APTC, including assistance with thinking and working politically; coalition building; monitoring, evaluation, research and learning; and partnership brokering.

 Cardno is a global infrastructure, environmental and social development company operating in more than 100 countries.
 For over 50 years, Cardno has been delivering, practical, innovative and sustainable solutions in international development.
 The Institute has partnered with Cardno to provide research support to two DFAT-funded programs in the Solomon Islands: the Solomon Islands Justice Program and the Solomon Islands Governance Program.

 Central Land Council